kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A publisher may optionally ANNOUNCE a broadcast or the subscriber can determine the name out-of-band.

 The MoqTransport draft refers to this as "track namespace".
-I couldn't help but bikeshed.
+I couldn't help but bikeshed since I'd eventually like broadcasts to have more properties than just a name.

 ## Track
 A series of groups within a broadcast,